tiffanymonroe/wdi-remote-gizmo/unit_1/w03d01/homework/README.md

         - `chaseTail()` - log "oh boy oh boy oh boy"
         - `getPrice()` - return price

+1. Create an instance of Dog called "Sparky" and set add all the details that need to be added to make a "complete" Dog.
+Run the methods to ensure that everything works.

     **Commit 2** <br>
     <hr>
     &#x1F534; The commit message should read: <br>